 Plants are well-adapted for living on land, unlike their protistan ancestors, the algae, which include seaweeds.
 However, marine plants can be found growing in the ocean habitat.

-Plants that live in the ocean habitat.
-Plants that grow in marine water have mechanisms for tolerating its high salt content and for getting oxygen to the plant.
+Plants that live in the ocean have mechanisms for tolerating its high salt content and for getting oxygen to the plant.
 A few marine plants grow near the shore and in shallow water, but some can be found far from land, in the open ocean.
 Where the plant thrives in the ocean depends on what elements that region provides.

-Seagrasses are flowering, grass-like plants that live their entire lives submerged in temperate and tropical waters.
-There are more than 50 species of seagrass worldwide, with some species reaching up to three feet long.
+Seagrasses are flowering, grass-like kinds of plants that live in the ocean submerged in temperate and tropical waters.
+There are more than 50 species of seagrass worldwide with some species reaching up to three feet long.
 Because they need sunlight to survive, they live in shallow regions of the ocean where they form thick meadows.

 Red mangroves (Rhizophora mangle) grow offshore with their roots constantly submerged, whereas white mangroves (Laguncularia racemosa) grow in intertidal areas with their roots alternating between submersion and exposure as the tide rises and fall.
 In mangroves, aerial roots provide oxygen to the plant, while submerged roots stabilize shorelines during storms and provide a nursery for crustaceans, fish and endangered species of sea turtles.

 Algae are photosynthetic organisms from the kingdom Protista in the five-kingdom system.
 Though algae are not plants, they have similar ecological roles due to their status as primary producers of nutrients and oxygen through photosynthesis.